Deepak-gupta98/Data_Structure/README.md

  ------

-- This repositary will help you to understand the data structures.
+- This repository will help you to understand the data structures.
 - In further editions I will provide some more data structures.

 - Welcome for better suggestions